-The first class, elected this year, shall hold their office for four years, and until others are appointed in their place.
+The first class, elected this year, shall hold their office for four years, and until others are appointed in their places.

-The second class shall hold their office eight years, and until others shall be appointed in their place.
+The second class shall hold their office eight years, and until others shall be appointed in their places.

-- 4. The said trustees shall elect their president, secretary, and treasurer, who shall perform the duties usually pertaining to their office. - 5.
-The said trustees shall make a full report of all their proceedings to each successive general conference. - 6.
-If the place of any of these trustees shall become vacant during the intervals of a general conference, it shall be filled by the remaining trustees. - 7.
-Seal.-We recommend the procuring of a seal inscribed "The Free Methodist General Conference of N. A." - 8.
-Form of bequest of money or other personal property:
+4. The said trustees shall elect their president, secretary, and treasurer, who shall perform the duties usually pertaining to their office.

+5. The said trustees shall make a full report of all their proceedings to each successive general conference.

+6. If the place of any of these trustees shall become vacant during the intervals of a general conference, it shall be filled by the remaining trustees.

+7. Seal.-We recommend the procuring of a seal inscribed "The Free Methodist General Conference of N. A."

-¶ 373.
-"I give and bequeath to the Free Methodist General Conference of North America the sum of......dollars, to be used and appropriated by that body to religious, charitable, missionary or educational purposes.
+¶2.
+Form of bequest of money or other personal property: "I give and bequeath to The Free Methodist General Conference of North America the sum of dollars, to be used and appropriated by that body to religious, charitable, missionary or educational purposes."